savasana/TIL/css/margin-collapse.md

 ![margin-collapse](images/margin-collapse.png "margin collapse explain")

-It’s easy to think that the outcome would be 80px but it’s not correct.
-The resulting margin is 60px.
+It’s easy to think that the outcome would be 80px but that’s not correct.
+The resulting margin would be 60px.
-**The largest margin stays and smallest margin collapsed to 0.**
+**The largest margin remains the same and smallest margin collapses to 0.**
 **Max(top margin, bottom margin)**

-Margin collapsing only occurs where two(or more) top and bottom margins are touching, and it doesn’t happen at all with left and right margins.
+Margin collapsing only occurs when two(or more) top and bottom margins are touching, and it doesn’t happen at all with left and right margins.